2003 FIFA U-17 World Championship

 The 2003 FIFA U-17 World Championship, was the tenth edition of FIFA U-17 World Championship.
-It was held in the cities of Helsinki, Tampere, Lahti and Turku in Finland between 13 and 30 August 2003.
+It was held in the cities of Helsinki, Tampere, Lahti and Turku in Finland from 13 to 30 August 2003.
 Players born after 1 January 1986 could participate in this tournament.
 Some controversy followed the tournament after a number of players from the Sierra Leone squad defected to Finland.